Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-03-29-AI_MachineLearning_DeepLearning.md

 7. Control theory and cybernetics
 8. Linguistics

+## Machine Learning

-### Machine Learning
+### Machine learning is a subset of AI

-Machine learning is a subset of AI that gives an agent the ability to "learn" (i.e., progressively improve performance on a specific task) with data, without being explicitly programmed.
+Machine Learning gives an agent the ability to "learn" (i.e., progressively improve performance on a specific task) with data, without being explicitly programmed.
 An agent is learning if it improves its performance on future tasks after making observations about the world.

-Two categories to aggregate machine learning algorithms:
+#### Two categories to aggregate machine learning algorithms:

 1. Deductive learning: From Generalized rules to lead to correct knowledge.
     Pros: